dviraran/SingleR/README.md

 # Simplest use is running the wrapper function that creates both a SingleR and Seurat object:

-# counts.file maybe a tab delimited text file, 10X directory or a matrix. annot is a tab delimited text file or
-# a data.frame with the original identities. normalize.gene.length should be true if the data comes from a
-# full-length platform. min.genes, npca and regress.out are passed to Seurat to create a Seurat object object.
+# counts.file maybe a tab delimited text file, 10X directory or a matrix. annot is a tab delimited text file or a data.frame with the original identities. normalize.gene.length should be true if the data comes from a full-length platform. min.genes, min.cells, npca and regress.out are passed to Seurat to create a Seurat object object (default values are min.genes=500, min.cells=2, npca=10, regress.out='nUMI').
 singler = CreateSinglerSeuratObject(counts.file,annot,project.name,species,citation,normalize.gene.length,min.genes,regress.out,npca,technology)

-# The object can then be saved and uploaded to the SingleR web-app for further analysis and visualization
-# or using functions available in the SingleR package (see vignette).
+# The object can then be saved and uploaded to the SingleR web-app for further analysis and visualization or using functions available in the SingleR package (see vignette).
 save(singler,file=paste0(project.name,'.RData')
 ```